 - Your injury was the direct result of negligence.

 Proving an injury is usually straightforward.
 Your medical records will show damage like infected pressure ulcers caused by poor nursing care, or a fracture that has resulted from a lack of care while moving you between your bed and a wheelchair.
 It can be more difficult if you have an underlying illness, such as proving your cancer is worse than it would have been had your doctor not been negligent with their delayed diagnosis.

-The Medical Negligence Experts specialise in these type of claims.
-Our job is to firstly identify that you have legal grounds to make a claim and that someone was responsible, at least in part, for the physical damage you have sustained.
+The Medical Negligence Experts specialise in this type of claims.
+Our job is to first identify that you have legal grounds to make a claim and that someone was responsible, at least in part, for the physical damage you have sustained.